 2. Merit Goods

-3. Firm Power
+3. Excessive Power of Firms

-Large firms can still dominate certain markets, even where there is competition, and exploit suppliers (by squeezing their prices down) and consumers (by charging higher selling prices).
+Large firms can still dominate certain markets, even where there is some competition.
+This allows them to maximize their profits by exploiting suppliers (by squeezing their prices down) and consumers (by charging higher selling prices).